List Five Bacteria That Can Cause Urinary Tract Infection

 Here is a list of five bacteria that can cause urinary tract infections, exploring their characteristics and significance.

-list five bacteria that can cause urinary tract infection
+- What are the Five bacteria that cause urinary tract infections?

 Why do urinary tract infections happen?